 If you have a hand-held Nintendo 3DS/2DS, Wii or Sony PSP/Vita you can connect these to the internet too, as long as you have a wireless connection – set up is quick and easy.
 However, both have little quirks.
 With the PSP, you have to get online via its internet browser first, before being able to use online modes.

-The original DS may have trouble with more recent wireless routers, as it does not support routers that use WPA security settings, only the older (and very insecure) WEP security standard.
-There is a Wireless USB connector you can buy separately, but seeing as the Nintendo DSi doesn't have this problem, they're becoming pretty scarse - you may have to plough eBay to get one.
+The original DS may have trouble with more recent wireless routers, as it does not support routers that use WPA security, only the older (and very insecure) WEP standard.
+There is a Wireless USB connector you can buy separately, but seeing as the Nintendo DSi doesn't have this problem, they're becoming pretty scarce - you may have to plough through eBay to get one.

-If you're looking to find out more about your gaming broadband options, follow the link for our dedicated guide.
+If you're looking to find out more read our dedicated guide to gaming broadband.